aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ```

 **Note**: Please ensure that Docker application is running.
-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can now synthesize the AWS CloudFormation template for this code.

 ```
 cdk synth
 ```

-The cdk synth command executes your app, which causes the resources defined in it to be translated into an AWS CloudFormation template.
+The AWS cdk synth command executes your app, which causes the resources defined in it to be translated into an AWS CloudFormation template.
 The displayed output of cdk synth is a YAML-format template.
 Following, you can see the beginning of our app's output.
 The template is also saved in the cdk.out directory in JSON format.

-## Amazon Cognito setup
+## Amazon Cognito Setup

 This example uses AWS CDK stack that deploys Amazon Cognito resources.
 The stack will be deployed automatically if you use CI/CD pipeline.
 To deploy it manually you can use following command: